andersberliner/smelling_sepsis/README.md

 3. **Identification**

-	- Notice, e.g., that E.coli and K.pneumoniae both show changes in the bottom 2 rows, but K.pneumoniae does not shwo changes in row 1.
-This means the K.pneumoniae does not produce volatiles that interact with Spot 1, although E.coli does.
+	- Notice, e.g., that E.coli and K.pneumoniae both show changes in the bottom 2 rows, but K.pneumoniae does not show changes in row 1.
+This means that K.pneumoniae does not produce volatiles that interact with Spot 1, although E.coli does.

 Thus, the Specific Technologies paradigm can provide for the first 3 steps of sepsis diagnosis in a single step.
-Since no intervention by a lab technician is required, and because the CSA is, itself, sensitive enough to probe the difference in bacteria, you can determine the species identification at the same time or 1-2 hours after you know that a patient is infected, saving hours to days in the diagnosis timeline.
-This is enormously impactful, and the promising results Specific Technologies has already achieved as they continue to commercialize this product mean the potential to save millions of lives.
+Since no intervention by a lab technician is required, and because the CSA is, itself, sensitive enough to probe the differences in varying bacterial species, you can determine the species identification at the same time or 1-2 hours after you know that a patient is infected, saving hours to days in the diagnosis timeline.
+This is enormously impactful, and the promising results Specific Technologies have already achieved as they continue to commercialize this product means the potential to save millions of lives.

 Graciously, Specific Technologies provided me the raw data from their publication which I used to try out new approaches to their multi-class classification problem.

 ### Project Definition

-My capstone project was to use machine learning technique to see how quickly and how accurately I could diagnose sepsis.
+My capstone project was to use machine learning techniques to see how quickly and how accurately I could diagnose sepsis.

 ## <a name="cascadeseries"></a> Designing a Cascading, Series Model

-To build a model that will function appropriately on-board a piece of diagnostic equiment, it needs to provide the answers to all three of detection, gram, indentification questions as well as handle incoming data the same way it would be received in real time.
+To build a model that will function appropriately on-board a piece of diagnostic equiment, it needs to provide the answers to all three of the detection, gram, indentification questions as well as handle incoming data the same way it would be received in real time.
 To do this, I built a custom a **cascading, series model**, which I explain below.

 ### Cascading